uiv-lib/uiv/docs/pages/components/Tabs.md

 --------------- | -----------              | ---------------
 `change`        | index                    | Trigger after active tab changed, with the active index.
 `before-change` | indexFrom, indexTo, done | Trigger before active tab change.
 Calling `done()` will allow the change.
 Calling `done(err)`, where `err` is any value, will prevent it.
 Note that this callback will only trigger on tab clicking.
+`after-change`  | index                    | Trigger after tab changed and transition finished, with the active index.

 ## [Tab](https://github.com/wxsms/uiv/blob/master/src/components/tabs/Tab.vue)